Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • hypertension, chronic heart failure, thrombosis;

-• weakness and / or muscle pain, osteoporosis;
+• muscle weakness and/or pain, osteoporosis;

 • acne disease.

-The drug Diprospan for allergies: latent danger!
+Diprospan for allergies: a hidden danger!

-Many experienced allergy sufferers know: the introduction of one (two or even more) ampoules of Diprospan or its analogue, for example, Flosterone or Celeston, saves from severe symptoms of seasonal allergies.
-They advise this "magic remedy" to friends and acquaintances desperate to find a way out of the allergic vicious circle.
+Many experienced allergy sufferers know that the introduction of one (two or even more) ampoules of Diprospan or its analogue, for example, Flosteron or Celeston, saves from severe symptoms seasonal allergies.
+They advise this magical remedy» to acquaintances and friends who are desperate to find a way out of the allergic vicious circle.
 And they do them oh what a disservice.
-“Why bearish? the skeptic will ask. - After all, it becomes easier, and quickly. " Yes, it does, but at what cost!
+“Well, why bearish? - the skeptic will ask.
+“It’s getting easier, and fast.”
+Yes, it does, but at what cost!

-When are pills or steroid injections used to treat allergies?
+When are steroid pills or injections used to treat allergies?

 When should you not be afraid of hormones?